LibrePCB/librepcb-website/content/compare/index.md

 - All files of LibrePCB projects and libraries are highly optimized for version control systems
 - User-related settings are strictly separated from project-related settings so you don't commit annoying, useless changes (like your zoom level or canvas position)
-- LibrePCB files have a canonical file format - if you save a project without making relevant changes, no files are modified at all
+- LibrePCB has a canonical file format – if you save a project without making relevant changes, no files are modified at all

 **Netlist synchronization is easier with LibrePCB:**

-- Schematics and board work on the same netlist, so they are always in sync - no manual forward/backward annotation is needed
+- Schematics and board work on the same netlist, so they are always in sync – no manual forward/backward annotation is needed
-- You never have to worry about the pinout of components - LibrePCB stores all connections between symbol pins and footprint pads in the library
+- You never have to worry about the pinout of components – LibrePCB stores all connections between symbol pins and footprint pads in the library

 **BUT:**